ni/measurement-plugin-python/README.md

         - LabVIEW UI(.vi)
     - The path and type of this file are configured by `ui_file_path` and `ui_file_type` respectively in `measurement_info` variable definition in Measurement Python Module(.py file).

-Python communities have different ways of managing a python package and its dependencies.
+Python communities have different ways of managing a Python package and its dependencies.
 It is up to the measurement developer, on how they wanted to maintain the package and dependencies.
 Measurement developers can choose from a few common approaches discussed below based on their requirements.

-Note: Once we have the template support for Python measurement, the approach to managing the python measurement package(project) will be streamlined and simplified.
+Note: Once we have the template support for Python measurement, the approach to managing the Python measurement package(project) will be streamlined and simplified.

 ### Create and Manage Python Measurement Package Using Poetry

 1. Setting up Poetry(One-time setup)
-    1. Make sure the system has the recommended python version installed.
+    1. Make sure the system has the recommended Python version installed.

-    2. Install the `poetry` using the installation steps given in <https://python-poetry.org/docs/#installation>.
+    2. Install Poetry using the installation steps given in <https://python-poetry.org/docs/#installation>.

-2. Create a new python project and add NIMS Framework as a dependency to the project.
+2. Create a new Python project and add NIMS Framework as a dependency to the project.

     1. Open a command prompt, and change the working directory to the directory of your choice where you want to create the project.